22.7 C

 How to Help a Stressed Pet

-• Create a calm space: Ensure your pet has a quiet place to retreat when overwhelmed.
+• Establish a peaceful environment: Make sure your pet has a place to go to when they’re feeling stressed.

 • Stick to routines: Pets thrive on consistency.
-Feed, walk, and play at the same times each day.
+At the same times every day, feed, stroll, and play.

 • Exercise: A tired pet is a happy pet—physical activity helps burn off stress.